 The Central Bank of Nigeria is the apex body responsible for regulating the formation and operation of Fintech companies in Nigeria.
-There are other agencies that regulates the operations of Fintech companies based on the nature of services carried out such as the Securities and Exchange Commission(SEC), Nigerian Stock Exchange (NSE), Corporate Affairs Commission (CAC) and the Nigerian Communications Commissions(NCC).
+There are other agencies that regulate the operations of Fintech companies based on the nature of services carried out such as the Securities and Exchange Commission(SEC), Nigerian Stock Exchange (NSE), Corporate Affairs Commission (CAC), and the Nigerian Communications Commissions(NCC).

 This article will be considering recent regulations and licensing requirements put in place by the Central Bank of Nigeria with specific reference to popular online financial transactions platforms operating in Nigeria in respect to Fintech companies.

 CBN REGULATIONS AND LICENSING REQUIREMENTS

 This includes payment processing gateways and portals, payment solution/application development, and merchant service aggregation.
 Payment processing gateways are online payment services that ensure payments are made online directly from the bank account of one customer to another, rather than the giving of physical cash in any transaction.
 This means is regarded by consumers as being fast and secure.
 Examples of such payment gateways are; Paystack, Remita, Rave by Flutterwave, Interswitch Web Pay and Vogue Pay, etc.

 For one to be an operator, a CBN Payment Service Provider (PSP) license must be obtained.
 The PSP license are in categories with various license requirements.
 The PSP categories are as follows;

 A. Payment Solution Services (PSSs) License; which consists of;

 a.
 Super Agent License: this license category permits activities such as agent recruitment management and other activities specified in the Regulatory Framework for licensing super agents in Nigeria.
 The minimum share capital requirement for obtaining the Super Agent license is N50,000,000 (fifty million naira).